- Marianne Benforado L.Ac. Dipl.OM

 My favorite way to take milk thistle is as an organic herbal tincture called Liver Health made by Herb Pharm.
 It contains the whole milk thistle seed (Silybum marianum) plus other liver-friendly herbs like dandelion, artichoke leaf, and fennel seed.
 I hold Herb Pharm in high regard because of their high-quality products (almost all organic!) and ethical farming practices.

 To order a bottle of Liver Health or get more info, visit my Fullscript store.
 Enter your email and then you can navigate to the product in the catalog.
 If the alcohol in the tincture is an issue or if you just prefer another form, milk thistle is also available in capsule form.
+My favorite brand is Designs for Health.
+In this day and age of HUGE conglomerates, they are still family owned!
+And their products are top notch.
+It’s what I use.

 The link is from my health dispensary at Fullscript, which is an online retailer that focuses solely on supplements and vitamins.
 They have a good reputation in the industry for their service and quality of brands, so you know you’re getting a good product when you order from my Fullscript store.
 I’d much rather have you buy here from a trustworthy source than from Amazon.
 Counterfeit brands and changed expiration dates have been reported there, so you never know what you’re getting or how long it has been sitting somewhere!